Buckwheat is one of the recommended Sirtfoods.

 - Buckwheat is gluten-free so this makes it suitable for those with wheat allergies.

-- It is rich in calcium, iron, vitamin E, and B vitamins, magnesium, manganese, zinc and copper.
+- It is rich in calcium, iron, vitaminss E, and B vitamins, magnesium, manganese, zinc, and copper.

-- The magnesium in buckwheat helps relaxes blood vessels; helps improve circulation, decrease blood pressure and reduce cholesterol.
+- The magnesium in buckwheat helps relaxes blood vessels; helps improve circulation, decreases blood pressure, and reduce cholesterol.

 - Buckwheat helps to stabilize blood sugar levels.
-Due to the slower breakdown and absorption of the carbohydrates in buckwheat, this helps to raise our blood sugar levels more evenly.
-This especially good for those suffering with diabetes by helping to control their blood sugar levels.
+Due to the slower breakdown and absorption of carbohydrates in buckwheat, this helps to raise our blood sugar levels more evenly.
+This is especially good for those suffering from diabetes by helping to control their blood sugar levels.

-- It’s also low in calories, which is good in helping to reduce fat accumulation.
+- It’s also low in calories, which is good for helping to reduce fat accumulation.

 - Buckwheat contains rutin, a chemical that strengthens capillary walls.